White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Interpretations of the Anomalies

-Finally, in situations where an explicit parametrization of the $4\times4$ unitary mixing matrix $U$ is needed for oscillations, a total of six rotation angles and three CP phases are required.
+Finally, when an explicit parametrization of the $4\times4$ unitary mixing matrix $U$ is needed for oscillations, six rotation angles and three CP phases are required.
 In addition to the three-neutrino mixing parameters, three new angles, $\theta_{14}$, $\theta_{24}$, and $\theta_{34}$, and two new phases, $\delta_{24}$ and $\delta_{14}$, are defined, in accordance with Ref.~\cite{Harari:1986xf}.
 The full mixing matrix is then given by

 where $R_{ij}$ is a real matrix of rotation by an angle $\theta_{ij}$, and $S_{ij}$ is a complex matrix of rotation by $\theta_{ij}$ with a CP phase of $\delta_{ij}$.
 The relationship between this parametrization to the effective mixing angles as well as to the full matrix elements is shown in Tab.~\ref{tab:relation_between_angles}.